 By making Tuesdays and Thursdays interval days and Saturdays or Sundays for long rides, you will get some basic structure to your training that will accelerate your progress.

 #Ingredient 3 – Interval training

-So even though I don’t know Chris Froome’s training program, I’m pretty sure that the above three ingredients are cornerstones in his daily training routine.
-Take advantage of these simple, but very effective and proven methods to improve your performance.
+So even though I don’t know Christopher Froome’s training program, I’m pretty sure that the above three ingredients are cornerstones in his daily training routine.
+So take advantage of these simple but effective and proven methods to improve your performance.